 This was a difficult time for the private school sector but Olive set about revitalising the school.
 This process was not helped by a fire which two days before Bonfire Night in 1979, ripped through the gym, art and commerce rooms causing £100,000 of damage.
 Fortunately the rest of the school was saved by an automatic alarm giving early warning and by Olive taking a very hands-on approach to disaster management.
 As the then Bursar, Ron Hale remarked: “Olive quite enjoyed the evening, fighting the blaze with dozens of fire extinguishers before the professionals arrived with their fire engines.
 We gained a new gym and art room and would have gained much more had Olive not been such an enthusiastic firefighter!”

 Olive was succeeded by Mrs Patricia Metham and then by Mrs Trina Mawer in 1992 who was Headmistress for 14 years.
 Trina was Headmistress at the time of the Farlington Centenary celebrations.
 Along with the Head of the Prep School, Joy Baggs.
-Trina brought Farlington into the 21st century, raising pupils numbers to a record high.
-She planned the development of the newest Prep School buildings and the Hall in the New Courtyard, opened during the headship of her successor, Mrs Jonnie Goyer, is named in Trina’s honour.
+Trina brought Farlington into the 21st century, raising pupil numbers to a record high.
+She planned the development of the Lower School buildings, and the school dining hall, opened during the headship of her successor, Mrs Jonnie Goyer, is named in Trina’s honour.

-2020 marks a whole new volume in the Farlington story, as under the leadership of Ms Louise Higson, we welcome boys throughout the School and we continue to make history together.
+2018 marked a whole new volume in the Farlington story, as, under the leadership of Headmistress Ms Louise Higson, we began welcoming boys.